microsoft/cobalt/README.md

 This project puts a focus on infrastructure scalability, security, automated testing and deployment repeatability and most importantly, developer experience.
 Cobalt's intended audience is for developers.
 Feedback and suggestions are encouraged through issue requests.
 We welcome contributions across any one of the major cloud providers.

 Cobalt is a joint collaboration with project [Bedrock](https://github.com/Microsoft/bedrock).
-One of the project goals is predictlably create, change and improve infrastructure.
+One of the project goals is to predictlably create, change and improve infrastructure.

 This project offers a set of continuous integration pipelines responsible for testing and deploying templated environments to cloud provider(s).

-## How Cobalt differs to Bedrock
+## How Cobalt differs from Bedrock

 Cobalt hosts reusable Terraform modules to scaffold managed container services like [ACI](https://docs.microsoft.com/en-us/azure/container-instances/) and [Application Services](https://docs.microsoft.com/en-us/azure/app-service/) as a couple of examples.
 Bedrock targets Kubernetes-based container orchestration workloads while following a [GitOps](https://medium.com/@timfpark/highly-effective-kubernetes-deployments-with-gitops-c7a0354f1446) devops flow.
 Cobalt templates reference Terraform modules like virtual networks, traffic manager, etc.